zeel-codder/Recursion-Hub/README.md

 ## Setup Node App(If you intend to do the first contribution option 1.)

-1. Install Node js And Npm
+1. Install Node.js and npm.
-2. After cloning the App, go to the root folder and run the command below
+2. After cloning the app, go to the root folder and run the command below:

 ```bash
 npm i